NEANIAS-Space/LatentSpaceExplorer--Generator/docs/PREPARATION.md

 # Data preparation
 The preparation step transforms the original data into the NPY file format by constructing a multidimensional matrix W x H x C, where W and H are the original image dimensions and C is the chosen number of channels.
-Through the configuration file you can choose the order of the channels in the output file.
+Through the configuration file you can choose the number and the order of the channels in the output file.

 The LSG script supports the following input formats: FITS, TIF, PNG, JPG, JPEG, NPY.